kensanata/just-halberds/Knives.md

 When the players handled Urs, Claudia realised she hadn’t prepared much for Ulrike.
 What sort magic did she have?
 No time to roll dice.
 That would have to come later.
-So a quick look at the [list](#gaining-talents) and she jotted down Heal, Sleep, Doors, Plants, Brew, Charm, Diplomacy, Illusion, Literacy – classic Passive and Manipulative careers.
+So a quick look at the [list](#opposition) and she jotted down Heal, Sleep, Doors, Plants, Brew, Charm, Diplomacy, Illusion, Literacy – classic Passive and Manipulative careers.

 After the game, Claudia picks Ulrike’s age, say 50.
-So we have about 34 years and therefore 34 dice to roll.
+So we have a long career of 34 years after the age of 16 and therefore 34 dice to roll.
 Let’s take 4d6 and roll four times on the Passive table, four times on the Manipulative table, and add each of the talents we listed above at 1.
-Using 2d6 for attributes, this is Ulrike the Beautiful: Strength-8 Dexterity-8 Endurance-12 Intelligence-6 Education-8 Status-3 Heal-2 Sleep-6 Eyes-4 Doors-2 Plants-5 Brew-2 Charm-5 Sing-4 Diplomacy-4 Illusion-3 People-3 Literacy-4.
+Using 2d6 for attributes, this is Ulrike the Beautiful:
+Strength-8 Dexterity-8 Endurance-12 Intelligence-6 Education-8
+Status-3 Heal-2 Sleep-6 Eyes-4 Doors-2 Plants-5 Brew-2 Charm-5 Sing-4
+Diplomacy-4 Illusion-3 People-3 Literacy-4.
 Surprisingly fit!
+She
-She probably does a lot of hiking up here in the mountains.
+probably does a lot of hiking up here in the mountains.
 And fantastic Sleep, Plants and Charm talents!

 ### Encounters